Tanjasta/pands-project/README.md

 f.write(df.describe().to_string())

 *#This part of the code saves a histogram of each variable to a png file*

-*#It loops over each column in the data frame except the last one (which contains the target variable)*
+*#It loops over each column in the data frame except the last one*

 for column in df.columns[:-1]: